-Business View Magazine interviews Christine Downer, Marina Manager of the Errol Flynn Marina & Boat Yard as part of our focus on Jamaican businesses.
+Business View Caribbean interviews Christine Downer, Marina Manager of the Errol Flynn Marina & Boat Yard as part of our focus on Jamaican businesses.

 Australian-born movie star Errol Flynn was mostly known for his romantic and swashbuckling roles in such screen gems as The Adventures of Robin Hood and Captain Blood.
 In his off-screen life, he was an avid sailor and yachtsman, who once owned Navy Island, a 64-acre plot off Jamaica’s northeast coast, due north of Port Antonio, where he used to moor what he called his “dream ship” – the fabled Zaca, an 118 foot, two-masted schooner with a 23-foot beam that had already sailed around the world before Flynn bought her in 1945 and steered her down Jamaica way.